bcharrow/matlab_rosbag/COMPILING.md

 # Overview

 In order to compile rosbag_wrapper into a mex function so that it can be used on a machine without ROS we need to statically compile all of the libraries that the C++ ROS bag API depends on.
-To make things harder, mex files are shared object files and so each statically linked library must have been compiled with the -fPIC flag.
+To make things harder, [mex files are shared object files](http://www.mathworks.com/help/matlab/matlab_external/troubleshooting-mex-files.html#bsscx2j-1) and so each statically linked library must have been compiled with the -fPIC flag.
+See [this page](http://www.gentoo.org/proj/en/base/amd64/howtos/index.xml?part=1&chap=3) for a description of -fPIC.

 Even if you only want to compile code for your machine, Matlab comes with its own version of several libraries used by ROS -- most notably Boost -- and these versions may be incompatible with your system version.
 So, you'll either need to statically compile boost, or compile and link against the version that Matlab uses.